 We’re off to a tremendous start, but still need your support to help ensure all students have the supplies they need to properly engage in virtual learning.

 Since late August, thanks to the diligent collaboration of many community organizations, and funding from generous donors, we have raised $220,000 to help deliver over 3,723 comprehensive school supply kits to students in need of resources during the virtual school year.
 The Foundation for Madison’s Public Schools is sincerely grateful to everyone who has contributed their time, talent and treasure to quickly get school supplies in the hands of families.

 Students across every one of our 50 Madison public schools, as well as a variety of other MMSD student programs, have benefited.
-Supply kits were safely assembled this semester with the help of dozens of volunteers, including a team of supporters who stuffed bags at the Aliant Energy Center on September 10 and 11.
+Supply kits were safely assembled with the help of dozens of volunteers, including a team of supporters who stuffed bags at the Aliant Energy Center in September 2020.

 The Madison school district estimated an additional 2,000–4,000 students would benefit from supply kits.
 The Foundation will continue to use donations to meet ongoing needs over the 2020-2021 school year.